AlgoMaster Logo

 Understanding the Problem

 We need to find three elements in the array that are strictly increasing and appear in left-to-right order.
-We don't need to find which three, just whether they exist.
+We don't need to identify which three, only whether they exist.

-The key question to ask yourself is: as we scan through the array, what's the minimum information we need to track to know if a valid triplet can be completed?
+The central question is: as we scan through the array, what is the minimum information we need to track to know whether a valid triplet can be completed?

 Key Constraints: